 by Jaron Schneider | Posted 10/06/2017

 The Hasselblad X1D is first and foremost a stills camera, but it is capable of capturing video in albeit a rather limited way.
 It provides an excellent depth of field that comes from its massive sensor at the cost of video recording options.
-That is to say, there is only one option:
+That is to say, there are only two options:

 That qualifies the X1D as the camera with the least number of video modes I've ever encountered.

 ISO performance from the X1D is markedly worse in video than in stills.
 Though I was confident in every ISO available for taking a still image, that falters considerably when looking at the performance in video.
 ISO 3200 is pretty much where I would draw the line, as above that you start to see a lot of noise and some very intense color shifting.
 By the time we maxed out the ISO at 25,600, the image was horrifically green with some of the worst noise and color flickering I've ever seen in video.